 Are they different from chalk pastels?
 Am I supposed to draw with them?
 Should I use blending techniques?
 The answer to all the above questions is yes.

-If you are brand new to this art medium, you have come to the right place.
+So, if you are brand new to this art medium, you have come to the right place.
 This post serves as an introduction to oil pastels for beginners and will discuss materials needed, some tips and techniques in using this fun medium, and a couple of recommended brands to try.

 What Are Oil Pastels